 Investment Adviser Douglas Simanski – Next Financial – Altoona, Pennsylvania

-Have you suffered losses investing with Douglas Simanksi and Next Financial Group?
+Have you suffered losses investing with Douglas Simanski and Next Financial Group?
 If so, the securities attorneys at The White Law Group may be able to help you to recover your losses by filing a FINRA Arbitration claim.

 According to a press announcement on Friday, the Securities and Exchange Commission charged Douglas Simanksi, a former investment adviser in Altoona, Pennsylvania, with violating antifraud provisions of the federal securities laws.